SamarthSaxena10/NFT-Minting-Dapp/README.md

-# Shardeum NFT Minter Dapp Example
+# Shardeum NFT Minter Dapp

-This is an example of a NFT minter dapp on Shardeum.
+This is an overview of a NFT minting dapp on Shardeum.

 ![result](https://iili.io/HsyW8fS.png)